Cindy Sherman: Art market

 In 2010, Sherman's nearly six foot tall chromogenic color print Untitled#153 (1985), featuring the artist as a mud-caked corpse, was sold by Phillips de Pury & Company for $2.7 million, near the $3 million high estimate.
 In 2011, a print of Untitled#96 fetched $3.89 million at Christie's, making it the most expensive photograph at that time.

 Sherman was represented by Metro Pictures for 40 years and also by Sprüth Magers before moving to Hauser & Wirth in 2021.

+In April 2023, Phillips NY auctioned the 159 cm x 359 cm sized-Untitled #546 (2010) for a well above-estimate $355,600.

 Influence on contemporary artists

 Sherman's work is often credited as a major influence for contemporary portrait photographers.
 One such photographer is Ryan Trecartin, who manipulates themes of identity in his videos and photography.
 Her influence stretches to artists in other art mediums, including painter Lisa Yuskavage, visual artist Jillian Mayer, and performance artist Tracey Ullman.

 In April 2014, actor and artist James Franco exhibited a series of photographs at the Pace Gallery called New Film Stills, in which Franco restaged twenty-nine images from Sherman's Untitled Film Stills.
-The exhibit garnered mainly negative reviews, calling Franco's appropriations 'sophomoric,' 'sexist,' and embarrassingly clueless.'
+The exhibit garnered mainly negative reviews, calling Franco's appropriations 'sophomoric,' 'sexist,' and 'embarrassingly clueless.'

 Personal life

-Sherman lived with artist Robert Longo, from 1974 to 1980.
+Sherman lived with artist Robert Longo, from 1974 to 1980, who also included her in his 'Men in the Cities' series of photographs.
 She married director Michel Auder in 1984, making her stepmother to Auder's daughter, Alexandra, and her half-sister Gaby Hoffmann.
 They divorced in 1999.
 She was then in a 5-year relationship with Paul Hasegawa-Overacker, creator of a documentary film about Sherman.
 From 2007 to 2011, she had a relationship with the artist David Byrne.

 Between 1991 and 2005, Sherman lived in a fifth-floor co-op loft at 84 Mercer Street in Manhattan's Soho neighborhood; she later sold it to actor Hank Azaria.
 She bought two floors in a 10-story condo building overlooking the Hudson River in West Soho, and currently uses one as her apartment and the other as her studio and office.

 For many years, Sherman spent her summers in the Catskill Mountains.
 In 2000, she bought songwriter Marvin Hamlisch's 4,200-square-foot house on 0.4 acre in Sag Harbor for $1.5 million.
-She later acquired a 19th-century home on a ten-acre waterfront property on Accabonac Harbor in East Hampton, New York.Jonah Wolf (September 4, 2012), Guests of Cindy Sherman: The Azuero Earth Project Benefit at the Artist’s East Hampton Spread New York Observer; accessed January 2, 2015.
+She later acquired a 19th-century home on a ten-acre waterfront property on Accabonac Harbor in East Hampton, New York.

 Sherman has expressed contempt for social media platforms, calling them "so vulgar."
 However, she maintains an active Instagram account featuring her selfies.